Peter Utaka: Odense Boldklub

 Utaka joined Danish side OB in 2008.
 In his first season, he finished joint fourth place on the scorers list, while he led all scorers in his second season.
 In the 2009–10 Danish Superliga he finished with 18 goals in 33 matches, the first time in five years an OB player was top scorer in the league (last was Steffen Højer in 2004-05 with 20 goals).

 Utaka stayed in OB for three and a half season winning three silver medals in his first three seasons in the Danish Superliga.
 He also represented the club in both UEFA Europa League and the 2011–12 Champions League qualifying phase scoring a total of nine goals in 22 European matches for the club.

 Dalian Aerbin

 In January 2012, Utaka moved to Chinese Super League club Dalian Aerbin.
 He scored 20 goals in 28 games in his first season.
 He also scored 11 consecutive fixtures to establish a new C-league record.

 Beijing Guoan

 He transferred to Beijing Guoan on 9 July 2013 in a €2 million transfer which made him the most expensive international signing in the history of the club.
-He scored 15 goals in 36 appearances in all competitions for the club, before he was loaned to Shanghai Shenxin during summer transfers in 2014, managing to score only four times in thirteen appearances in all competition for the Shanghai outfit.
+He scored 15 goals in 36 appearances in all competitions for the club, before he was loaned to Shanghai Shenxin during summer transfers in 2014, managing to score only four times in thirteen appearances in all competitions for the Shanghai outfit.